 She was preceded in death by her parents Henry Dawson and Caroline Reid Dawson, and a brother, Edward Dawson.

-A Vigil of Remembrance Service was held at the Dominican Sisters of Peace Motherhouse Chapel in Oxford, MI, on Thursday, October 11, 2018.
-The funeral liturgy was also held at the Dominican Sisters of Peace Motherhouse Oxford Chapel on Friday, October 12, 2018.
-Sr. Margaret Therese was interred at Our Lady of Sorrows Cemetery, Oxford, MI.
+A Vigil of Remembrance Service was held at the Dominican Sisters of Peace Motherhouse Chapel, Columbus, Ohio on December 19, 2019.
+The funeral liturgy will be held at the Dominican Sisters of Peace Motherhouse Chapel on December 19.
+Burial will take place at a later date in Cheltenham, PA.

-To download a printable copy of this memorial, please click here.
+To download or print a copy of this memorial, please click here.